aio-libs/aiomysql/README.rst

 Example of SQLAlchemy optional integration
 ------------------------------------------
-Sqlalchemy support has been ported from aiopg_:
+Sqlalchemy support has been ported from aiopg_ so api should be very familiar for aiopg_ user.:

 .. code:: python